 A small project in comparison to my work with tetraploids.
 I have a mixed pool of stenotomum and phureja type diploids and I am selecting for those that both tuberize earlier and have sufficient dormancy for this climate.
 I sometimes cross the diploids into the tetraploid population as well.
 The end goal of this project is to produce potatoes with the most vivid phureja flesh colors but with tuberization at 14 hours or more and at least two months of dormancy.

-Breeding Edible Varieties of Cimatli (Solanum cardiophyllum) and related 1EBN Species
+Breeding Edible Varieties of Cimatli (Solanum cardiophyllum and S. ehrenbergii) and related 1EBN Species

 Recreating Frost Resistant Hybrids with Lower Glycoalkaloids